Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Conclusions

-\paragraph{Overview of our work} We have presented our RSE-RL model, a self-improving camera ISP built upon policy learning.
-The patch-based transformation is trained in decomposed subspace to identify and rectify different types of artifacts progressively and respectively.
-We define the action and reward for a self-enhancement framework and further discussed its potential in real-world image data.
-Nonetheless, our work is an early-stage exploration, where the transformation is mostly in the linear components.
-We are moving toward considering patch ordering or other complicated environmental settings to further strengthen our work.
+We have presented a Recursive Self-Enhancing Reinforcement Learning (RSE-RL) model, for a self-improving camera ISP built upon adaptive and heterogeneous image filtering and patch specific policy learning.
+The patch-based transformations are progressively trained in multiple latent subspaces to identify and rectify, spatially heterogeneous and camera specific lens-color acquisitional image artifacts.
+We define our action spaces and reward function for a self-enhancement framework and further discuss its potential for real-word Camera ISPs.
+Nonetheless, our work is an early-stage exploration and exploitation solution.
+We are moving toward considering optimizing patch scan ordering specific protocols for more efficient processing, and more complicated environmental settings, to further strengthen our RSE\_RL Camera ISP.

-\paragraph{Discussions of Broad Impact} The method we proposed is an RL-based solution to low-level vision tasks.
-There might exist an accuse of collecting private photo information from users when the our research extends to application side.
-But our current research don't envision any broad ethical issues surrounding our largely mathematical learning technique.
-We would of course welcome any issues the reviewers might raise, and promise to address them.